Order your UGC NET/SET Material copy (Paper-II only) today !

 10. "Snakes and Ladders"

-It is at this time that Saleem mentions that his favorite game as a child was Snakes and Ladders.
 He mentions that the game was simple, that ladders brought you victory and snakes were bad luck.
 He adds that life, however, is not as simple as the game.
-For example, Saleem’s Muslim uncle became a successful filmmaker in the Hindu nation of India.
+For example, Saleem’s uncle, Hanif, Instead of moving to Pakistan, Hanif moved to Bombay, to follow his dream of making movies.
 Yet on the night of his premiere, Mahatma Gandhi was assassinated.
 The family worries that the assassin will be Muslim and make life difficult for all Indian Muslims, but luckily the killer turned out to be Hindu.

 11. "Accident in a Washing-chest"